iOLIGO/AnnoKit/README.md

 ## main functions

-- searchs: given a genome range, find genes within the range and related information about the gene.
+- `searchs`: given a genome range, find genes within the range and related information about the gene.

-- maps: direct related query between gene name(symbol) and gene ID(Ensembl).
+- `maps`: direct related query between gene name(symbol) and gene ID(Ensembl).

-- inquires: given one or more gene names or IDs, query the detailed information of the corresponding genes, transcripts, exons and other related gene structures.
+- `inquires`: given one or more gene names or IDs, query the detailed information of the corresponding genes, transcripts, exons and other related gene structures.

 ## gene structure